tondi/hajto.github.io/_posts/2017-04-18-what-if-there-was-no-if.md

 }
 {% endhighlight %}

 Let's just assume that X and Y are functions that does something that we don't really care at the moment.
-Unfortunately is very limited when it comes to function magic so we will have to declare some of them explicitly.
-We also can't use `If` statement, but that's really easy to workaround.
+We can't use `If` statement, but that's really easy to workaround...

 # Lazy AND

 Have ever wondered what is the difference between `&` and `&&`?
 First one is called `binary and` and it performs bitwise operation.
 It will take two things, treat them as sequence of 1s and 0s and perform `AND` on each bit pair.
 Of course we can say that when it comes to boolean values we can treat it as `logical and`, because trues is represented as `11111111` and zero is `00000000`, but it has one really important property.
-It is eagerly evaluated.
+It is eagerly evaluated so it checks both of its operands first.
 On the contrary, operator `&&` treats it's operands as boolean values and return a single boolean value.
-So are probably asking what's the real difference and why have I spent so much time explaining it to you?
+So are probably you are asking what's the real difference and why have I spent so much time explaining it to you?
 Because `&&` is lazy evaluated...
-It means that when it receives false as left param it won't bother to check the right one...
+It means that when it receives false as left parameter it won't bother to check the right one...

 That's actually key to solving the puzzle.
 We can implement any `if statement` in such a way:

 {% highlight c %}
 !(condition && (iftrue() || true)) && ifelse();
 {% endhighlight %}

+First of all it checks whether condition is true.
+If that's the case it will try to check `iftrue` function result. `||` is put there to make absolutely sure that `iftrue` return will always be considered true.
+If condition fails (evaluated to false) it's gets negated so `ifelse` is going to be checked.

 Unfortunately C doesn't have anonymous functions and both `iftrue` and `ifelse` must return anything that has to be evaluated to true...